This is the multi-page printable view of this section. Click here to print.

 Detailed description

-YAMLDaemonSet resource files can be edited in the YAML editor
+YAMLThe DaemonSet’s resource file can be edited in the YAML editor

-• Click the Edit button, modify the resource, then click the Save button to apply changes
+• Click the Edit button, modify the resource, then click the Done button to apply the changes

-Account InformationCheck basic information about the Account such as Account name, location, creation date, etc.
+Account InformationCheck basic information about the Account, such as name, location, creation time, etc.

 Table.
 DaemonSet detailed information items